JamesSinnott1994/The-Book-Club/README.md

     - For the navbar and footbar, the colour used is Medium Blue.
     - Colour for the main search area and ordinary buttons is Iris.
     - Primary background colour is White.
+    - Colours below were never implemented in the project:
         - Secondary background colour is Peach.
         - Edit Buttons are Slimy Green.
         - Register and Delete buttons are Vermillion.

 - Media:
-    - The only images used on the site will be those uploaded by users i.e. book covers.
+    - The images mainly used on the site are those uploaded by users i.e. book covers.
+    - There is also an image of George R.R.
+Martin and Mark Twain.

 - Effects:
-    - There will be Flash messages to give the user feedback on some of their actions.
+    - Flash messages give the user feedback on some of their actions.
-    - There will be hover effects over links, buttons and input boxes.
+    - Hover effects over book images, links, buttons and input boxes.

 ## Database Schema